Azure/azure-sdk-for-js/sdk/communication/communication-alpha-ids/README.md

 ## Usage

-The following sections provide code snippets that cover some of the common tasks using the Azure Communication Services Phone Numbers client.
+The following sections provide code snippets that cover some of the common tasks using the Azure Communication Services Alpha IDs client.
 The scenarios that are covered here consist of:

 - [Get the current applied configuration](#get-the-current-applied-configuration)